 But, content creation and technical expertise don’t always go hand in hand.
 The subject matter experts (SMEs) on your team may not have the writing skills to create engaging articles, while the content writers on your marketing team may lack the knowledge to create an authoritative piece.
 And, unfortunately, when it comes to writing with authority, “fake it until you make it” doesn’t really work.

 At Beacons Point, we work with clients across highly complex industries, and it’s crucial the content we produce is well-informed, insightful, and answers their audiences’ pain points.

-Of course, we can't be subject matter experts in all industries, so we employ a journalistic approach to creating marketing content.
-We interview our clients' subject matter experts throughout our content process to gain a deeper understanding of each topic and create high-quality content that resonates.
+Instead of looking up how to become a subject matter expert in all industries, we employ a journalistic approach to creating marketing content.
+We figure out who our client’s subject matter experts are and we interview them throughout our content process to gain a deeper understanding of each topic and create high-quality content that resonates.

 How to Use Interviews in Your Marketing and Content Process